Rogdham/bigxml/docs/src/handlers.md

 !!!
 Note

-    To handle different kind of nodes at once, the same function can be decorated several times with `xml_handle_element` or `xml_handle_text` as shown above.
+    To handle different kinds of nodes at once, the same function can be decorated several times with `xml_handle_element` or `xml_handle_text` as shown above.

 ## Classes